Auxtine/recipe-finder/README.md

-# Travel App
+# Recipe Finder App

-A travel app designed for users who want to explore different destinations.
-The app provides information on various travel spots, and users can sign up to receive the latest updates and notifications on new destinations and offers.
-Built with Yarn for efficient package management and fast development.
+A recipe finder web app that helps users discover food recipes based on their search queries.
+When a user searches for a particular dish, the app provides a list of recipe options, each linked to YouTube for relevant recipe videos.
+Users can also add their favorite recipes to a favorites list for easy access later.

+Built with **Tailwind CSS** for styling and integrated with the **Edaman API** for fetching recipe data.

-## Features
+# Main Features

-- Explore different travel destinations
-- User sign-up for account management
-- Subscribe for the latest updates on new destinations and offers
+**1.** Search for food recipes and view multiple options.
+**2.** Click on a recipe to view YouTube videos related to the recipe.
+**3.** Save favorite recipes for easy access later.

 ## Live Demo

-Check out the deployed project: [Travel App](https://travelyarn.vercel.app)
+Check out the deployed project: [Recipe Finder](https://recipe-app2024.vercel.app)

 ## Technologies Used

 - React
 - Yarn
+- Edaman API